Course Status Notice – Not Scheduled

 Continuing Education Credits

-The most recent offering of Hazardous Tree Identification was approved for the following credits from professional organizations.
+The most recent offering of Hazardous Tree Identification (5.25 contact hours) was approved for the following credits from professional organizations.
 We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.

 NJ Certified Public Works Managers (CPWM): 6 Technical Contact Hours